New Syntax Highlighting and Auto-Complete Files for UltraEdit includes PowerShell v4, AD, Lync 2013, and Exchange 2013

 - code folding for region/endregion.
 This mimics the behavior of ISE.

-If you’d like to change the colors and/or fonts used for highlighting, go to View>Themes>Manage Themes, as the styling in the wordfile is ignored starting with v20 of UltraEdit.
+If you’d like to change the colors and/or fonts used for highlighting, go to View>Themes>Manage Themes, or Layout>Themes>Manage Themes (depending on your version of UltraEdit) as the styling in the wordfile is ignored starting with v20 of UltraEdit.

 You can optionally set the “Highlight new file as:” to PowerShell, as I do (also shown above).